My Anti-Aging Secrets for Younger, Stronger Skin.

 One important thing to note is that researchers recently discovered that 60% of skin aging is determined by genetics.
 Still, your skin ages faster than the rest of your body because of DNA damage and exposure to external elements, such as the environment.

-At a cellular level, skin deteriorates and ages largely for these three reasons:
+At a cellular level, skin ages largely for these three reasons:

 - Intrinsic aging– which encompasses the DNA damage and ROS buildup that results in replicative senescence, or lack of healthy cellular regeneration, which in turn, negatively affects skin cell proliferation.
 In other words, where the epigenome (the record of chemical changes to your DNA) is disrupted, your cells don’t divide properly.
 The result is senescent cells, or “zombie cells”, and they become more and more abundant over time.
 If you kill off these cells, or mute their gene expression, you get rejuvenation of the body.
 Learn more about senescent cells in this conversation with spermidineLIFE® Science Advisory Board Member, Dr. David Sinclair!